AbhinavDeokuliar/Movie_search_website/README.md

 # 🎬 Movie Search Website

 Welcome to the **Movie Search Website** repository!
 This project is a React-based web application that allows users to search for movies and view details such as the title, release date, overview, and poster.
-The data is fetched from [The Movie Database (TMDb) API](https://www.themoviedb.org/documentation/api).
+The data is fetched from [The Movie Database (OMDb) API](https://www.omdbapi.com).

 ## ✨ Features